-This Pathology Foundation Administrative Associate III will be responsible for:
+This Administrative Associate III will be responsible for:

 To qualify, you must have:

-A high school level of educational development and six months in a similar position AS/BS degree a plus.
+A high school level of educational development and six months in position as an Administrative Associate II.

-In-depth knowledge and understanding of hospital programs, policies, procedures and information.
+An in-depth knowledge and understanding of the department and hospital programs, policies, procedures and information related to his/her functions and services.

 Boston Children's Hospital is an Equal Opportunity / Affirmative Action Employer.
 Qualified applicants will receive consideration for employment without regard to their race, color, religion, national origin, sex, sexual orientation, gender identity, protected veteran status or disability.